diegomottadev/diegomottadev/README.md

 Hi there 👋, my name is Diego.
 I am a self-taught, passionate and fast-learning full-stack developer.
 From Argentina 🇦🇷 🌎.
 I have a degree in Information Systems 👨‍🎓.
 I love working with new technologies and developing web applications 🔭.
 Currently, I am learning and improving my skills in web development with Node.js, React.js, and TypeScript 🌱.
 I have been working as a Fullstack PHP Developer for 9 years 🚀

 - 🔭 I’m currently working on Grupo Lafken [https://grupolafken.com/] for three years as a Fullstack Laravel/PHP Developer
-- 🚀 Outside of my full-time job, I am a co-founder and software developer at Club Pedidos [https://clubpedidos.com].
-I am responsible for building and          developing software solutions that enable our business to succeed.
 - 🌱 I’m currently learning Node.js, Express.js, React.js and TypeScript
 - 💬 Ask me about #PHP #ReactJS #NodeJS #Javascript
 - 😄 Pronouns: he/him